 Given the current media firestorm around proposed RFRA laws in Indiana and Arkansas, the Christian Life Commission would like to give a brief history of RFRA laws and reiterate our support for state RFRA laws that mirror the federal law.

 The federal Religious Freedom Restoration Act was passed in 1993 in response to the Supreme Court decision in Employment Division v.
 Smith, which held that generally applicable laws that conflict with religious beliefs do not violate the First Amendment.
-The Smith ruling meant that any law, as long as it was not/em>/em>/p>... [continue]
+The Smith ruling meant that any law, as long as it was not intended to prohibit the free exercise of religion, is valid even if it restricted... [continue]

 States need RFRA matching federal model, like Texas